ajs17/memills/content/people/mills-edward-hallock-1819/index.md

  </figcaption>
  <footer>

- The original [Mills Pond House](https://www.millspondgallery.org/history-of-mills-pond-house) still exists today "to exhibit the artwork of regional and national artists.
+ The original [Mills Pond House](https://www.millspondgallery.org/history-of-mills-pond-house) that Timothy built still exists today "to exhibit the artwork of regional and national artists.
 The arts council also holds art classes and special events for residents of all ages."
  </footer>
  </figure>